 Ethiopia's most important export products are coffee and spices, sesame seeds, flowers, apparel, and clothing, as well as vegetables and hides and skins.
 The large dependency on the export of agricultural products leaves the country vulnerable to fluctuations on international commodity markets.

-China is Ethiopia’s most important trading partner, with the EU ranking second.
-The UAE is the most important export market, absorbing 18% of Ethiopia's total exports in 2023 closely followed by the EU (17%).
-China is by far the most important supplier (33% of Ethiopia's total imports), followed by the US and the EU.
+China is Ethiopia’s most important trading partner, followed by India and Saudi Arabia.
+The EU is the most important export market, absorbing 20% of Ethiopia's total exports in 2024, followed by Singapore (11%).
+China is by far the most important supplier (35% of Ethiopia's total imports), followed by India and Saudi Arabia.

 Ethiopia has experienced substantial economic growth, in fact the fastest among countries in Sub-Saharan Africa, however starting from a very low level.
 Economic growth in Ethiopia is mainly driven by growth in the construction and services sectors.